LumenYoung/Whisper-Dictation/README.md

 ## Installation

+Install using pip:

 ```
 pip install whisper_dictation
 ```

 ## Usage

-To start the project manually, you should use two terminals:
+To start the project manually, you should use two terminals, for the server:

 ```
 whisper_dictation daemon [--port 9000] [--model_name base]
 ```

-See `whisper_dictation daemon --help for all the available models`
+See `whisper_dictation daemon --help` for all the available models

 You can use a command to trigger the daemon, or assign a shortcut to this command in order to use it.
 Press once for start, and press the second time to stop the recording.